gdesiato/music-album-web/README.md

 This repository includes a dump of sample data for the Music API application.
 This data is stored in BSON format, which is a binary representation of JSON-like documents.
 To import this data into your local MongoDB instance:

-1. Navigate to the directory where you have run the `mongodump` command.
-You should find a `dump/` directory in it.
+1. Navigate to the application directory and find the `dump/` directory in it.
-2. Inside the `dump/` directory, there is a directory that corresponds to your database (`music-api-db`).
+2. Inside the `dump/` directory, there is a directory that corresponds to the database (`music-api-db`).
 3. Run the `mongorestore` command to import the data to your MongoDB database:

-`mongorestore --db music-api-db /path/to/your/dump/music-api-db`
+* `mongorestore --db music-api-db /path/to/your/dump/music-api-db`

+MongoDB will create the `music-api-db` database if it doesn't already exist, and then import the data into that database.

 Replace `/path/to/your/dump/music-api-db` with the actual path to the `music-api-db/` directory inside the `dump/` directory.
 Please ensure your MongoDB server is running before executing the `mongorestore` command.